KCisSICKnasty/SICKnasty-FO4/README.md

 __CURRENT VERSION: 2.4.7__

+__We're back to Wabbajack not giving you the correct version.
+Just use Simple Fallout 4 Downgrader after you're done: https://www.nexusmods.com/fallout4/mods/81933_

+__I don't know why it's happening again.
+Wabbajack Support Discord says it's a user problem, but the executable isn't correct on your end and it is on mine so somehow you changed the executable before even opening the list.
+I have no answers and I'm sorry. :(__

 Fallout 4 is a very special game to me.
 It came out while I was in community college.
 At the time, I only had Xbox 360 which I used to play Fallout 3 and Fallout New Vegas.
 FO4 actually inspired me to build a PC.
 I even told the guy that helped me get parts, "This PC will be so I can play Fallout 4."
 I've put hundreds upon hundreds of hours into the vanilla game.
 When the show came out, it got me wanting to play again, but the next gen content was such a tease (I finished it all in less than a few hours).
 Then I remembered...I got a PC for a reason.

 Many wild failures as I learned first hand how modding worked later, we've landed here.
 Welcome to the sickest and nastiest Fallout 4 experience you've ever seen.